tfheen/ykfde/README.md

 Quick start:
 ------------

-First install the package, then do something like the following (with your yubikey plugged in!)
+1. Build and install the package with "debuild" tool and dpkg

+     $ debuild -us -uc

+2. Edit /etc/default/ykfde to select the correct partition (default: /dev/sda2)
+3. Use yubikey configuration tool to set a slot (default: slot #2) in hmac challenge-response mode
+4. Use ykfdectl utility (installed by this package) to pair with your yubikey

      # ykfdectl new

-On bootup, you will be asked to insert a yubikey (2.2 or newer) which will then provide the response.
+On bootup, you will be asked to insert your yubikey (2.2 or newer) which will then provide the response.
 If you do not want to use a yubikey, press enter and then enter a normal passphrase during bootup.